kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 * Some of the different ways to customize the way documentation is incorporated into your Swagger docs and the generated client ([link](nswag-example/src/WeatherForecastApi/Controllers/V2/WeatherForecastV2Controller.cs))

-## Options for generating the client
+## Options for generating a client

 A convenient approach to generating the client is to install the NSwag.MSBuild package and configure an `AfterBuild` event in the project file.
 If you would prefer not to do this (e.g. because you don't want to slow your builds down)